-York is a city that is steeped in history.
-Although I have not been, it is most definitely on my list.
-Famous for Viking settlements and once-upon-a-time Royals, it’s somewhere that everyone who lives in the UK, or are merely visiting, should come to check out.
-If you’re looking for a chilled weekend away (or even longer), York is a place with plenty to do whether you’re young or old.
+Famous for Viking settlements and once-upon-a-time Royals, York is somewhere that everyone who lives in the UK, or are merely visiting, should come to check out.
+If you’re looking for a chilled 24 hour getaway and (or even longer), York is a place with plenty to do whether you’re young or old.
 Here’s how to spend a day in york.

 Like most places across the UK, York is easily accessible no matter where you are.
 The train station is massive, with plenty of trains coming in from all over the country throughout the day.
 Because of this, it doesn’t matter if you’re coming from Newcastle, Manchester, Birmingham, or London, there will be a train taking you up North (or down South, depending on where you are).